gisynw/Medium-Hyperplane-and-Maximal-Margin-Classifier/README.md

-## SVM Section 1: Hyperplane and Maximal Margin Classifier
+## Support Vector Machine in R: Hyperplane and Maximal Margin Classifier (Part 01)
 A blog in Medium that introduced Hyperplane and Maximal Margin Classifier in Medium

 ## Usage